On the perturbation of the Moore-Penrose inverse of a matrix: Abstract

 \section{Abstract}

-Over the past decades, the Moore--Penrose inverse has been extensively investigated and widely applied in many fields.
-One reason for this interest is that the Moore--Penrose inverse can succinctly express some important geometric constructions in finite-dimensional spaces, such as the orthogonal projection onto a subspace and the linear least squares problem.
-However, the entries of a matrix will seldom be known exactly in numerical applications, so it is necessary to develop some bounds to characterize the effects of matrix perturbation.
-In this paper, we establish new perturbation bounds for the Moore--Penrose inverse of a matrix, which include some sharper counterparts of the existing upper bounds.
-Numerical examples are also provided to illustrate our theoretical results.
+The Moore--Penrose inverse of a matrix has been extensively investigated and widely applied in many fields over the past decades.
+One reason for the interest is that the Moore--Penrose inverse can succinctly express some important geometric constructions in finite-dimensional spaces, such as the orthogonal projection onto a subspace and the linear least squares problem.
+In this paper, we establish new perturbation bounds for the Moore--Penrose inverse under the Frobenius norm, some of which are sharper than the existing ones.

 {\bf Keywords:} Moore--Penrose inverse, perturbation, singular value decomposition

 {\bf AMS subject classifications:} 15A09, 15A18, 47A55, 65F35